ballandt/avmath/docs/README.md

 * [Errors](#errors)

 ---
+---
 ## Installation

-The avmath module is registered as a _PyPi_ project and therefore, can be downloaded via pip command:
+The avmath module is registered as a _PyPi_ project and can be downloaded via pip command:
 ```
 pip install avmath
 ```